TheSpiritXIII/hotbolt/README.md

 # hotbolt
-Lightweight set of tools for hot-reloading in Rust.
+Turbo-charge your development with hot-reloading.

-## Usage
+## Basic Usage
-`hotbolt` works by transforming your application into a library.
+`hotbolt` works by running your application as a library.

 Rename your `main.rs` to `lib.rs` and set your `Cargo.toml` file to build as a library:
 ```toml